New Betting Sites & Online Bookmakers For UK Customers

 The good news if you are looking for a job in the gambling industry is that there are still plenty as this is a fast-paced always evolving environment.
 As mentioned opening your own bookmaker does require great experience and a lot of money available and it is not for everyone.
 You can still make your way into the betting industry tough and below we have suggested some jobs opportunities:

-Odds Traders – surely this is one of the most important position in the betting industry.
+Surely this is one of the most important position in the betting industry.
 Being a odds trader means you are responsible for setting the odds for an event and also you will need to monitor customer accounts and look at the overall profitability of the bookie.
 Although statistics and analysis is very important for sporting events in the special bets odds traders normally use also judgment and intuition in addition to maths.

-PR and Marketing – after the odds trader the second most important job in a bookmaker is PR and Marketing.
+After the odds trader the second most important job in a bookmaker is PR and Marketing.
 Having a great bookmaker without clients will not be a good thing so PR and Marketing people are responsible to bring relevant traffic and get new customers that will increase the turnover and hopefully the profit too.
 PR and Marketing people not only need to come up with good advertising campaigns but they will also need to figure it out what are the type of offers and promotions that will keep players loyal once they have been acquired.
 Being compliant is also massively important especially in the UK so they will need to ensure every campaign they run will be following the guidelines of the UK Gambling Commission and the Advertising Standards Authority.

-Design and Developers – In order to keep the bookmaker fresh and also to ensure issues will be resolved quickly there will be a need for Designers and Developers.
+In order to keep the bookmaker fresh and also to ensure issues will be resolved quickly there will be a need for Designers and Developers.
 Things don’t just have to work but the website and functionalities have to be visually appealing and will need to work smoothly and on every mobile device.
 If there will be a need for it also a mobile app would need to be developed to ensure the best mobile betting experience for users.
 In a physical shop, you will also need to think about the layout of your premises and the equipment needed although in this case, you are most likely in need of an architect than a designer.

-Accountant – As for every business that wants to be successful you will need a good accountant that will ensure the company is running financially well.
+As for every business that wants to be successful you will need a good accountant that will ensure the company is running financially well.
 In a bookmaker, the accountant job would be to ensure that the Odds Traders are doing their job in keeping a good balance book and also that advertising and promotions are not going too aggressive or using too much budget.
 In addition to that, they will be responsible to investigate that there is enough money to keep the Gambling Commission license and that the bookie will stay solvent even when they are large payouts to customers.

-Content Writer – having a good content writer is important as the better the content will be on your site the more traffic you will attract from Google and also higher the conversion rate will be.
+Having a good content writer is important as the better the content will be on your site the more traffic you will attract from Google and also higher the conversion rate will be.
 A content writer responsibility will also be to ensure that offers and deals are well written and that terms and conditions are clear and will not mislead.

 Surely there are always new jobs coming up in the betting industry so if you are interested simply browse the corporate websites of the different bookmakers and see if you find something that you want to apply for.
 The biggest companies have tens of thousands of people employed so surely this is a good industry to be in if you are looking for a bright career.